MediaevalPersonDiscoveryTask/Baseline2015/SubComponent/Face/README.md

  - `facePositionReferencePath`: path to face postion in the reference (.position) [frameStart endFrame annotatedFrame personName role pointsPosition]
  - `probaMatrix`: probability that 2 facetracks correspond to the same person (.mat) [faceID1 faceID2 probability]
  - `diarization`: face diarization (.mdtm)
+ - `haarcascade_frontalface_default.xml`: haar cascasde used by opencv to find face
+ - `flandmark_model.dat`: facial landmark model
+ - `features_model.txt`: features model for affine transformation
+ - `ldml.txt`: projection matrix of the HoG descriptor into a smaller dimension (100)
+ - `modell2ToProba`: model to convert l2 distance to probability

 ## add path_to_source_code to the PYTHONPATH